aradar46/aradar46.github.io/_posts/2024-11-24-Small-light-challanges.md

 - [ ] Try a coloring book for relaxation
 - [ ] Volunteer to walk a neighbor's dog
 - [ ] Learn to make a simple smoothie or juice
-- [ ] go to a bar and order anything except beer and whiskey!
+- [ ] Go to a bar and order anything except beer and whiskey!